silnrsi/font-ruwudu/documentation/source/about.md

 ## About this project

 Ruwudu is the Manga word for "writing".
 This style of writing is used by the Manga people in Niger, West Africa.
 This font was initially designed as a light version of Alkalami.
-The font has been split into a new typeface, but it pairs well with Alkalami (https://software.sil.org/alkalami/).
+The font has been split into a new typeface, but it pairs well with [Alkalami](https://software.sil.org/alkalami/).

 For more information on the visual characteristics of the font see [Design](design.md).